JozeFons/IP_Utility/README.md

 ver.1.2 - Added an automatic process for creating the IP_list folder and IP.txt file in case an user didn't follow the Readme.txt file =)

-ver.1.3 - multiple instance check and extented buffer size of cmd window to 9999 lines, minor bug fix
+ver.1.3 - multiple instance check and extented buffer size of main window, minor bug fix